What Is An LLC? (Benefits, Cost, Best State & More)

 Each state charges a filing fee when you form your LLC, with a broad range of variation in pricing.

-If you’re looking for a service provider to assist you with your LLC formation, there are many options like IncFile and LegalZoom.
-These companies can handle your LLC filing for anywhere from $50 to $400, and also offer a wide range of other services for business owners.
+If you’re looking for a service provider to assist you with your LLC formation, there are many options like IncFile and Northwest Registered Agent.
+These companies can handle your LLC filing for less than $100, and also offer a wide range of other services for business owners.

 What’s the Best State to Form an LLC?